 History of Beit Jimal

-In 1878 Selesian monks set up an agricultural school at the Arab village Beit Jimal (Arabic for: “House of Gimal”).
-In 1915 the remains of a Byzantine church were found at the site, including a mosaic floor with a Greek inscription reading “The Most famous and holy God, Stephanus“.
-The tomb discovered under the church was thus identified with the tomb that Lucien found in 415 CE marking it as the tomb of Saint Stephen, Gamliel, Nicodemus and Abibus.
-A new church was built in over these finds in 1930.
+In 1878 Salesian monks set up an agricultural school at the Arab village Beit Jimal.
+In 1915, they uncovered remains of a Byzantine church at the site, including a mosaic floor with a Greek inscription reading “The Most famous and holy God, Stephanus“.
+The tomb discovered under the church was thus identified with the tomb that Lucien found in 415 AD.
+In 1930 the monks completed a new church at the site.

 Another commemoration site of Saint Stephen near Beit Jimal?

-300 meters south of Beit Jimal lie the ruins of a site called “Khirbet el-Jiljil.
-It was excavated in 1999 by Polish archaeologist and Selesian father Andrzej Strus.
+Three hundred meters south of Beit Jimal lie the ruins of a site called “Khirbet el-Jiljil.
+In 1999 Polish archaeologist and Salesian father Andrzej Strus excavated the site.
 He uncovered the remains of a circular structure, which undoubtedly functioned as a winepress in the Byzantine Period.
-But Strus suggested that it was originally constructed to house the relics of Saint Stephen, when his body remains were carried to Jerusalem.
+However Strus suggested that it was initially constructed to house the relics of Saint Stephen.

-In 2003, near this circular structure, an inscribed stone lintel was discovered as well.
-Traces of Greek text on the stone were read by Epigraphist Emile Peuch, as: ” ΔΙΑΚΟΝΙΚΩΝ ΣΤΕΦΑΝΟΥ ΠΡΩΤΟΜΑΡΤΥΡΟΣ “. = The place of reposing the relics of the first martyr Stephen”.
-If the reading is correct, this is stong evidence in support of Strus’ theory.
+In 2003, near this circular structure, an inscribed stone lintel was discovered.
+Epigraphist Emile Peuch read traces of a Greek text on the stone as: ” ΔΙΑΚΟΝΙΚΩΝ ΣΤΕΦΑΝΟΥ ΠΡΩΤΟΜΑΡΤΥΡΟΣ “. = The place of reposing the relics of the first martyr Stephen”.
+If the reading is correct, this is strong evidence in support of Strus’s theory.

-Yet in 2007 Dr. Shimon Gibson, who co-directed the dig at the site with Strus, and Epigraphist Dr. Leah Di-Segni, published an article rebunking the conclusions of both Puech and Strus.
-Gibson and Di-Segni argue that only 6 letters of the original inscription can be read, and so reconstructing the original text is impossible.
-Furthermore, the site itself was re-examined by Gibson, and he reached the conclusion that the circular structure never had any other function except as a winepress.
-He also noted that turning a holy Christian site into a winepress in the Byzantine period is a very unlikely scenario.
+Yet in 2007, Dr. Shimon Gibson, who co-directed the dig at the site with Strus, and Epigraphist Dr. Leah Di-Segni, published an article debunking the conclusions of both Puech and Strus.
+Gibson and Di-Segni argue that only six letters of the original inscription can be read, so reconstructing the original text is impossible.
+Furthermore, Gibson re-examined the site itself and concluded that the circular structure never had any other function except as a winepress.
+He also noted that turning a holy Christian site into a winepress in the Byzantine period is an improbable scenario.

 Nevertheless, the site bears some unusual features for a winepress.
-The scale of the winepress unusually big, and an official inscription, set as a Tabula Ansata, was placed at its entry.
+The scale of the winepress was massive, and an official inscription, set as a Tabula Ansata, was placed at its entry.
 Furthermore, the winepress is constructed of ashlar stones, and some of its floor is tiled with marble (!).
 Although Gibson’s arguments are convincing, the anomalies at this mysterious site are puzzling.
-Perhaps further research would clarify the full history of this intriguing site.
+Further research may clarify the entire history of this intriguing site.

 Touring Beit Jimal

-A tour of Beit Jimal can be combined in a guided day tour in the Judean Foothills (the Shephelah).
+A tour of Beit Jimal can be combined with a guided day tour in the Judean Foothills (the Shephelah).